Federal judiciary of the United States: U.S. Courts of Appeals

 The United States courts of appeals are the intermediate federal appellate courts.
 They operate under a system of mandatory review which means they must hear all appeals of right from the lower courts.
 In some cases, Congress has diverted appellate jurisdiction to specialized courts, such as the Foreign Intelligence Surveillance Court of Review.

 The U.S. Courts of Appeals are divided into 13 circuits: 12 regional circuits, numbered First through Eleventh; the District of Columbia Circuit; and a 13th circuit, the Federal Circuit, which has special jurisdiction over appeals involving specialized subjects such as patents and trademarks.
-Nearly all appeals are heard by three-judge panels, but on rare occasions, after a three-judge panel decides a case, all the judges in the circuit may rehear the case en banc.
+Nearly all appeals are heard by three-judge panels, but all the judges in the circuit may rehear a case en banc after a three-judge panel decides the case or hear a case en banc initially on rare occasions.
 Decisions of the U.S. Courts of Appeals can be appealed to the Supreme Court, but the Court of Appeals is the "end of the line" for most federal cases.

 Although several other federal courts bear the phrase "Court of Appeals" in their names—such as the U.S. Court of Appeals for Veterans Claims—they are not Article III courts and are not considered to sit in appellate circuits.